tullebulle/pingpong/EngineeringNotebook.md

 ### Lobby and Matchmaking System
 Efficiently pairing players together and managing the game lifecycle presented interesting challenges.
 We created a matchmaking queue to pair waiting players, implemented a lobby status system (WAITING, ACTIVE, COMPLETED), designed a process monitoring system to clean up completed games and prevent resource leaks, and added redirect functionality to move players from the main server to game lobbies seamlessly.

+### Game Ending and Statistics
+The first player to reach 10 points is declared the winner.
+When this condition is met, the server broadcasts GameOver messages to both players, ensuring a consistent end-of-game experience.
+The system records each player's performance in the database, tracking games played, wins, and losses for persistent statistics across sessions.
+The game over screen presents these statistics to players immediately after a match concludes, showing their overall performance record and win percentage.

 ## Technical Challenges and Solutions

 Despite using UDP, which doesn't guarantee packet delivery, we achieved remarkable reliability through several complementary approaches.
 Regular heartbeat messages detect disconnections quickly, input sequence numbers handle packet loss and out-of-order delivery gracefully, and our server-side authority with client prediction creates smooth gameplay even with significant network latency or packet loss.

 Our server architecture was specifically designed for scalability through separated processes for each game (distributing CPU load), dynamic port allocation for game instances, and automatic resource cleanup for completed games to prevent memory leaks during extended operation.

-Security was a primary concern, addressed through password hashing using standard cryptographic functions, thorough input validation to prevent malformed packets from causing issues, and timeout mechanisms to prevent resource exhaustion attacks.
+Security was a primary concern, addressed through password hashing using standard cryptographic functions, input validation to prevent malformed packets from causing issues, and timeout mechanisms to prevent resource exhaustion attacks.

+### Configuration Management Strategy
+We replaced all hardcoded constants with references to a centralized configuration module.
+This approach provides several benefits: it enables quick parameter tuning without code changes, hopefully improves readability by giving meaningful names to constants, simplifies deployment to different environments, and enables future work on dynamic configuration loading.
+The configuration is logically organized into categories (server, client, database, physics, UI).

+### Database Concurrency Strategy
+Another technical challenges was handling database concurrency in a multi-process environment.
+While SQLite databases are as far as we know not designed for high-concurrency access, our architecture required multiple game processes to simultaneously update player statistics.
+We solved this with a multi-layered approach:

+1. Enabling SQLite's Write-Ahead Logging (WAL) mode, which significantly improves concurrency by allowing reads and writes to occur simultaneously.
+2. Implementing explicit transaction management with BEGIN IMMEDIATE statements to obtain necessary locks as early as possible during write operations.
+3. Creating an error-handling wrapper that automatically retries operations when encountering database locked errors, using exponential backoff between attempts.
+4. Setting appropriate busy timeouts at the SQLite connection level to wait for locks to be released rather than failing immediately.

+We validated this approach through a dedicated test suite that simulates multiple processes attempting to update the same player records simultaneously.
+Our solution achieved near-linear scaling up to the process limits of the hosting hardware, enabling the system to handle dozens of concurrent game sessions without database contention becoming a bottleneck.

 ### Error Recovery Strategy
 Our error recovery approach goes beyond simply handling malformed packets.
 We implemented a layered recovery system where the severity of the error determines the recovery mechanism.
 For minor issues like a single dropped input packet, the client continues operating with its predicted state until the next server update reconciles any discrepancies.
 For more severe issues like a series of dropped state updates, the client implements a "dead reckoning" system that continues simulating ball movement based on its last known velocity until fresh server data arrives.
 If the connection deteriorates further, a progressive degradation occurs: first showing a "connection unstable" warning, then freezing the game state while attempting reconnection, and finally timing out with a graceful shutdown if recovery fails.
 This graduated approach prevents the jarring experience of an immediate disconnect while maximizing the chances of recovering from transient network issues.